NikLeberg/cosim_jtag/README.md

 +-----+     +---------+     +--------------+     +----------------+     +---------------------+
 | GDB | <-> | OpenOCD | <-> | cosim_json.c | <-> | cosim_json.vhd | <-> | JTAG TAP / softcore |
 +-----+  :  +---------+  :  +--------------+  :  +----------------+  :  +---------------------+
-        TCP         UNIX socket             VHPI                   JTAG
+        TCP             TCP                 VHPI                   JTAG
                                          or VHPIDIRECT
                                          or MTI FLI

 [   outside simulator <<] [>> inside simulator                                                ]
 ```

-This repository contains a simple VHDL entity `cosim_jtag` with a corresponding C-API that exposes a named UNIX socket.
+This repository contains a simple VHDL entity `cosim_jtag` with a corresponding C-API that exposes a TCP socket.
 The VHDL entity can be used wherever you want to drive the typical `tdo, tck, tms` and `tdi` JTAG signals.
-During simulation a named UNIX socket is created to which OpenOCD can connect via the lovely `remote bitbanging` protocol.
+During simulation a TCP socket is opened to which OpenOCD can connect via the lovely `remote bitbanging` protocol.
 GDB can then connect to OpenOCD as usual and off you go!